-All bridges are being assessed to check that they are capable of carrying the heavier 40 tonne lorries that use the roads today.
+All bridges have been assessed to see if they are capable of carrying 40 tonne lorries that use the roads today.

-A more detailed inspection known as a Principal Inspection is carried out every six years.
+A more detailed inspection on primary structures known as a principal inspection are carried out every six years.
 This requires a close examination of all inspectable parts of a structure using access scaffolds, ladders or hoists.

-Both types of inspection can instigate minor remedial works to structures, which are funded from the council's maintenance budget or can result in major maintenance works or sometimes rebuilding of a structure.
+Both types of inspection can instigate remedial works to structures, which are funded from our maintenance budget or can result in major maintenance works or sometimes rebuilding of a structure.

-Funding for the more major works is obtained from Central Government by means of the Local Transport Plan.
+Funding for more major works is usually obtained from central Government by means of the Local Transport Plan.

 Highway retaining walls